 Ramseur, founded in 1889, was named for Stephen Dodson Ramseur, the youngest Confederate general of the Civil War.
-The town is conveniently located 11 mile east of Asheboro, 10 miles southwest of Liberty, and nearly three miles southeast of Franklinville.
-The area is convenient to five Asheboro hotels and several bed and breakfast inns.
+The town is conveniently located 11 miles east of Asheboro, 10 miles southwest of Liberty, and nearly three miles southeast of Franklinville.

 Tour Millstone Creek Orchards, a working orchard that allows guests to pick their own fruit including apples, peaches, blue and blackberries, grapes, pumpkins and summer vegetables.
 Don't miss their famous apple cider slushies at the Apple Barn Country Store!